gbdev/pandocs/content/Video_Display.md

-In CGB Mode, an additional map of 32x32 bytes is stored in VRAM Bank 1 (each byte defines attributes for the corresponding tile-number map entry in VRAM Bank 0, ie. 1:9800 defines the attributes for the tile at 0:9800):
+In CGB Mode, an additional map of 32x32 bytes is stored in VRAM Bank 1 (each byte defines attributes for the corresponding tile-number map entry in VRAM Bank 0, that is, 1:9800 defines the attributes for the tile at 0:9800):

 ```